Photo courtesy of Netflix

 Learn from listening

-Click "play" to listen to TEST YOURSELF: Learning about sex and "Download" to keep this file for educational purpose.
+Click "play" to listen to TEST YOURSELF: Korean content goes global and "Download" to keep this file for educational purpose.